ekilmer/lleg/README.md

-# cmake-init-llvm-fork
+# lleg

-This is the cmake-init-llvm-fork project.
+This is the lleg project.

 # Building and installing